kottans/mock-repo/README.md

 {}{}{{}{}{}{}{{}{}{}{}{}{}{}{}{}{}{}{}{}{}{}

-Hi everybody!!!!! i`m ready to study i want to learn something new and fresh!!!!! i want to be in your team!!!!!!
+Hi everybody!!!!!
+I`m ready to study.
+I want to learn something new and fresh!!!!!
+I want to be in your team!!!!!!
 ![](gif/ready.gif)

 ----------